adrianVide/seat/README.md

 ## Notes

  - **Figma:** I had no access to the dev version of the Figma design, so some paddings, margins, and other measures might not be accurate.
 If there is a need for this be exact, I need a different permission to the file.
-- **GitHub Pages:** It is running on [GitHub Pages](https://adrianvide.github.io/seat/) but for some reason there are couple of issues with the CSS there.
+- **GitHub Pages:** It is running on [GitHub Pages](https://adrianvide.github.io/seat/) but for some reason there are couple of issues with the CSS there and not displaying the plans.
 I hadn't tested it on a real server, but works fine locally.

 ## Description